Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs

 As one may infer, for redshifts of $z = 0.5$ and $z=1.0$, the observable emission above 1~TeV is strongly attenuated.
-We conclude that for a high-energy component to be detected, these events should be within redshift, $z< 0.5$.
-Fortunately, the expected rate of occurrence of LL-GRBs is relatively higher in the local Universe (\citealt{Liang:2006ci}).
+We conclude that for a HE component to be detected, these events should be within redshift, $z< 0.5$.
+Fortunately, the expected rate of occurrence of ll-GRBs is relatively higher in the local Universe (\citealt{Liang:2006ci}).

 Even more intriguing is the possibility of exploring the time dependence of the photon rates in the HE and VHE bands.
-We therefore compare the simulated light curves for GRB-SP, GRB-UL and GRB-HL in \figu{light_curves} for different HE and VHE $\gamma$-ray bands.
+We therefore compare the simulated light curves for sp-GRB, ul-GRB and hl-GRB in \figu{light_curves} for different HE and VHE $\gamma$-ray bands.

 For all models, the general features of the temporal structure of the reference GRB sub-MeV light curve is very well reproduced.
-A smooth single-peaked temporal profile is predicted for GRB-SP (GRB~980425) and GRB-HL (GRB~120714B), and a multi-peaked light curve with decreasing pulse maximum for GRB-UL (GRB~100316D).
-While EBL absorption plays no significant role for GRB-SP and GRB-UL, we again see that it supresses the photon fluxes above 1~TeV by at least two orders of magnitude in the case of GRB-HL.
-In accordance with \figu{time_integrated_spectra} we observe a strong dependence of the high-energy flux has on the magnetic field strength, where choices of low $\epsilon_\mathrm{B}$ lead to higher fluxes for all models.
+A smooth single-peaked temporal profile is predicted for sp-GRB (GRB~980425) and hl-GRB (GRB~120714B), and a multi-peaked light curve with decreasing pulse maximum for ul-GRB (GRB~100316D).
+While EBL absorption plays no significant role for sp-GRB and ul-GRB, we again see that it suppresses the photon fluxes above 1~TeV by at least two orders of magnitude in the case of hl-GRB.
+In accordance with \figu{time_integrated_spectra} we observe a strong dependence of the HE flux has on the magnetic field strength, where choices of low $\epsilon_\mathrm{B}$ lead to higher fluxes for all models.
 This difference becomes especially noticeable above 100~GeV.
 For all models we notice an early, weak peak in the HE/VHE regime (see also the flux below 7~s in \figu{fluence_energybands}).
 We attribute this to the reverse shock (in contrast to the forward shock, which produces the main emission in single peaks) passing through the ejecta, but point out that due to its relatively low flux this early peak might not be observed.